If/Else, Switch & Loops

 } while (input <= 0);

-break exits the nearest loop immediately. continue skips to the next iteration.
+break exits the nearest enclosing loop or switch. continue skips to the next iteration of the nearest enclosing loop.

 if (i % 2 == 0) {